GAN Compression: Efficient Architectures for Interactive Conditional GANs: Method

-Given the possible channel configurations $\{c_1, c_2, ..., c_K\}$, where $K$ is the number of layers to prune, our goal is to find the best channel configuration $\{c_1^*, c_2^*, ..., c_K^*\} = \argmin_{c_1, c_2, ..., c_K}\mathcal{L}, \quad s.t.\;\text{MACs}<F_t$ using neural architecture search, where $F_t$ is the computation constraint.
-A straight-forward approach is to traverse all the possible channel configuration, train it to convergence, evaluate, and pick the generator with the best performance.
+Given the possible channel configurations $\{c_1, c_2, ..., c_K\}$, where $K$ is the number of layers to prune, our goal is to find the best channel configuration $\{c_1^*, c_2^*, ..., c_K^*\} = \argmin_{c_1, c_2, ..., c_K}\mathcal{L}, \quad s.t.\;\text{MACs}<F$ using neural architecture search, where $F$ is the computation budget.
+This budget is chosen according to the hardware constraint and target latency.
+A straightforward method for choosing the best configuration is to traverse all the possible channel configurations, train them to convergence, evaluate, and pick the generator with the best performance.
 However, as $K$ increases, the number of possible configurations increases exponentially, and each configuration might require different hyper-parameters regarding the learning rates and weights for each term.
 This trial and error process is far too time-consuming.

-\subsection{Decouple Training and Search}
+\subsubsection{Decouple Training and Search}

-To address the problem, we decouple model training from architecture search, following recent work in one-shot neural architecture search methods~\cite{cai2018proxylessnas,cai2019once,guo2019single}.
-We first train a ``once-for-all'' network~\cite{cai2019once} that supports different channel numbers.
-Each sub-network with different numbers of channels are equally trained and can operate independently.
-Sub-networks share the weights with the ``once-for-all'' network.
+To address the problem, we decouple model training from architecture search, following recent work in one-shot neural architecture search methods~\cite{cai2018proxylessnas,cai2020once,guo2020single}.
+We first train a once-for-all network~\cite{cai2020once} that supports different channel numbers.
+Each sub-network with different numbers of channels is equally trained and can operate independently.
+Sub-networks share the weights within the once-for-all network.
 Figure~\ref{fig:overall} illustrates the overall framework.
 We assume that the original teacher generator has $\{c_k^0\}_{k=1}^K$ channels.
-For a given channel number configuration $\{c_k\}_{k=1}^K, c_k\leq c_k^0$, we obtain the weight of the sub-network by extracting the first $\{c_k\}_{k=1}^K$ channels from the corresponding weight tensors of ``once-for-all'' network, following Guo et al.~\cite{guo2019single}.
+For a given channel number configuration $\{c_k\}_{k=1}^K, c_k\leq c_k^0$, we obtain the weight of the sub-network by extracting the first $\{c_k\}_{k=1}^K$ channels from the corresponding weight tensors of the once-for-all network, following Guo \etal~\cite{guo2020single}.
 At each training step, we randomly sample a sub-network with a certain channel number configuration, compute the output and gradients, and update the extracted weights using our learning objective (\eqn{eqn:loss}).
 Since the weights at the first several channels are updated more frequently, they play a more critical role among all the weights.